Merging stellar-mass binary black holes: Expected properties of merging systems

 \section{Expected properties of merging systems}

 In this section we describe the expected hallmarks of each formation scenario in the properties of observed binary black hole mergers.
-These properties include merger rates, black hole masses, mass ratios, spins, orbital eccentricities, and formation environments.
+These properties include merger rates, black-hole masses, mass ratios, spins, orbital eccentricities, and formation environments.

 Other than the LIGO and Virgo sources, there are no known direct observations of binary black holes (except for a very speculative potential observation through microlensing \citep{Dong:2007}).
-As the population of gravitational-wave detections grows, so will our ability to infer merger rates and typical system properties from observed data; see the following section for a discussion of the current state of these efforts.
-In the meantime, our understanding of the expected merger rates and properties of binary black holes rests largely on theoretical modeling.
+As the population of gravitational-wave detections grows, so does our ability to infer merger rates and typical system properties from observed data; see the following section for a discussion of the current state of these efforts.
+In the meantime, our understanding of the expected merger rates and properties of binary black holes rests largely on theoretical modelling.

-For the isolated binary evolution channel (\autoref{form:isol}) this modeling typically uses a population synthesis approach, i.e. forward modeling of large populations of stellar binaries distributed according to observed initial mass and separation distributions, some (small) fraction of which end up as merging binary black holes.
-Population synthesis techniques can be applied either to initial binaries at formation, or to specific observed systems at intermediate evolutionary stages, such as Cygnus X-1 \citep{Bulik:2008} and Cygnus X-3 \citep{CygnusX3:2012}.
+For the isolated binary evolution channel (section \ref{form:isol}), this modelling typically uses a population synthesis approach, i.e., forward modelling of large populations of stellar binaries distributed according to observed initial mass and separation distributions, some (small) fraction of which end up merging as binary black holes.
+Population synthesis techniques can be applied either to initial binaries at formation, or to specific observed systems at intermediate evolutionary stages, such as Cygnus X-1 \citep{Bulik:2008,Neijssel:2020CygX1} and Cygnus X-3 \citep{CygnusX3:2012}.

-Models of the dynamical formation channel are typically based on either (i) computationally expensive N-body cluster models with direct integration of the equations of motion for each object, or (ii) a less computationally costly Monte Carlo approach in which the evolution of the distribution of the cluster components in phase space is coupled with stochastically sampled strong 3-body and 4-body interactions modeled with few-body dynamics, or (iii) semi-analytical prescriptions that attempt to emulate these methods at a fraction of the computational cost.
+Models of the dynamical formation channel are typically based on either (i) computationally expensive N-body cluster models with direct integration of the equations of motion for each object, or (ii) a less computationally costly Monte Carlo approach in which the evolution of the distribution of the cluster components in phase space is coupled with stochastically sampled strong 3-body and 4-body interactions modelled with few-body dynamics, or (iii) semi-analytical prescriptions that attempt to emulate these methods at a fraction of the computational cost.